NikhilMukraj/mod-qsar/README.md

 - First argument : A `.npy` file containing the tokenized X features
 - Second argument : Must be labels in a `.npy` file
-- Third argument : Amount of epochs to train for (positive integer), final argument specifies tag to name the model and training history
+- Third argument : Amount of epochs to train for (positive integer), final argument specifies tag to name the model and training history, prefixes each file generated with the tag
 - Fourth argument : Name to add to model and model history outfiles
 - Fifth argument : (Optional) name of file to dump features given dataset into for `optimize_n.sh`
 - Sixth argument : (Optional) name of file to dump labels given dataset into for `optimize_n.sh`